go-telegram-bot-api/telegram-bot-api/docs/examples/message-entities.md

 # Message Entities

-This is an example of using HtmlToEntities() to convert a HTML string into a markup free string and an array of message entities.
+This is an example of using HtmlToEntities() to convert an HTML string into a markup free string and an array of message entities.

 ```go
 package main